TrueC-D/prework-videos-basic-data-types/README.md

 + Strings can contain numbers or special characters - "LK #905#(SD@ )" is totally valid as a string.
 + Integers are whole numbers that can be positive or negative. `42`, `0`, `-901` are all examples of Integers.
 + We can do math with these - addition using `+`, subtraction using `-`, multiplication using `*`, and division using `/`
-+ One trick to know about Integer division - when doing math with Integers, ruby will always return an Integer, which means it will return a whole number.
++ One trick to know about Integer division - when doing math with Integers, Ruby will always return an Integer, which means it will return a whole number.
 + So if I do 9 / 4 - that will return 2.
 + I can use the Modulo (`%`) operator to tell me what the remainder would be.
 So this is a weird thing when you're starting out - there are actually some cool programming tricks that make this helpful, but for now this is something to be aware of.
 + If you want to have a number with a decimal, you can use a Float.
 Floats are numbers that use a decimal point. `1.0`, `3.1415`, `-1.192` are all valid Floats.